17 Top-Rated Tourist Attractions in Georgia

 Address: 1345 Piedmont Ave NE, Atlanta, Georgia

 Named after the attractive tourist town in which it's based, the Blue Ridge Scenic Railway is one of the most-visited attractions in North Georgia.
-Operating from spring through late fall, this popular heritage railway takes passengers on a 26-mile stretch from Blue Ridge along the Toccoa River into the surrounding Appalachian Mountains.
+Operating from spring through late fall, this popular heritage railway takes you on a 26-mile stretch from Blue Ridge along the Toccoa River into the surrounding Appalachian Mountains.

 It's a fun four-hour excursion that includes a return trip, plus two hours to explore the towns of McCaysville and Copperhill.
-Special seasonal excursions are offered in the fall, Thanksgiving, and Christmas.
+Special seasonal excursions are offered in the fall, during Thanksgiving, and Christmas.

 Be sure to allocate time to explore downtown Blue Ridge, too.
 Fun things to do here include shopping and dining, as well as visiting notable attractions such as the Blue Ridge Arts Center and Fannin County Heritage Foundation.